uptane/deployment-considerations/repositories.md

 2. Verify that the list of tokens in the downloaded time includes the token that the ECU sent in its previous version report.
 3. Verify that the time downloaded is greater than the previous time.

-If all three steps complete without error, the ECU SHALL overwrite its current attested time with the time it has just downloaded, and generate a new token for the next request to the Time Server.
+If all three steps complete without error, the ECU is CONDITIONALLY REQUIRED to overwrite its current attested time with the time it has just downloaded, and generate a new token for the next request to the Time Server.

-If any check fails, the ECU SHALL NOT overwrite its current attested time, and SHALL jump to the last step ([Create and Send Version Report](https://uptane.github.io/uptane-standard/uptane-standard.html#create_version_report)), and report the error.
-The ECU MUST reuse its previous token for the next request to the Time Server.
+If any check fails, the ECU is CONDITIONALLY REQUIRED to NOT overwrite its current attested time, and jump to the last step ([Create and Send Version Report](https://uptane.github.io/uptane-standard/uptane-standard.html#create_version_report)), and report the error.

 #### Changes to checking Root metadata

-In order to prevent a new timeserver from accidentally causing a rollback warning, the clock must be reset when switching to a new timeserver.
+In order to prevent a new timeserver from accidentally causing a rollback warning, the clock will be reset when switching to a new timeserver.
 To do this, check the Timeserver key after updating to the most recent Root metadata file.
 If the Timeserver key is listed in the Root metadata and has been rotated, reset the clock used to determine the expiration of metadata to a minimal value (e.g. zero, or any time that is guaranteed to not be in the future based on other evidence).
 It will be updated in the next cycle.

 #### Changes to Partial Verification Secondaries

-As partial verification secondaries only check the Targets metadata from the Director repository, the timeserver key must be checked when verifying the Targets metadata on partial verification secondaries.
+As partial verification secondaries only check the Targets metadata from the Director repository, the timeserver key will be checked when verifying the Targets metadata on partial verification secondaries.
 To do this, check the Timeserver key after verifying the most recent Targets metadata file.
 If the Timeserver key is listed in the Targets metadata and has been rotated, reset the clock used to determine the expiration of metadata to a minimal value as described in [Changes to checking Root metadata](#changes-to-checking-root-metadata).

 ## What suppliers should do